Intensive 10-Day Dialectical Behavior Therapy (DBT) Training with Dr. Charles Swenson

 Registrants will need remote access for Part 1 webinar.
 Specifically, you will need an internet connection as well as a webcam (if you would like to be seen).
 Remote participation allows you to watch live via 2-way camera and includes all handouts, CE credits & certificate, and full technical support (including facilitating live questions).

-Location for Part II: Best Western Gregory Hotel (8315 4th Avenue), Brooklyn, NY.
+Location for Part II: Part II will be offered online via ZOOM.
+There is a possibility that it will also be offered live at Best Western Gregory Hotel (8315 4th Avenue), Brooklyn, NY.

 Registration is considered complete when full payment is received.